binkley/modern-java-practices/README.md

 Your build should fail, too.
 It's a flag to you to consider the CVE, what impact it may have, and if you are comfortable with a vulnerable dependency.

+#### Tips

+* You can _temporarily_ disable OWASP dependency checking via `-Dowasp.skip=true` for either Gradle or Maven, for example if the OWASP site is down for maintenance and you can't update the cache of CVEs

 ### Dependabot

 GitHub provides